-Because the government does one survey to learn how many jobs were created and another survey to determine the unemployment rate.
-Those surveys can sometimes produce different results.
+Because the government conducts one survey to learn how many jobs were created and another to determine the unemployment rate.
+The two surveys can sometimes produce differing results.

 One is called the payroll survey.
 It asks mostly large companies and government agencies how many people they employed during the month.
 This survey produces the number of jobs gained or lost.
-In November, the payroll survey showed that companies added 147,000 jobs, and federal, state and local governments shed 1,000.
+For February, the payroll survey showed that companies and government agencies added 175,000 jobs.

 The other is the household survey.
 Government workers ask whether the adults in a household have a job.
-Those who don't are asked whether they're looking for one.
+Those who don't have a job are asked whether they're looking for one.
 If they are, they're considered unemployed.
-If they aren't, they're not considered part of the work force and aren't counted as unemployed.
+If they aren't looking for a job, they're not considered part of the workforce and aren't counted as unemployed.
 The household survey produces each month's unemployment rate.